alxojy/rogue-like-textgame/README.md

 Sly and mysterious.
 It stays in one spot until it eyes the player from 5 boxes away.
 Then, with its stun powder, it stuns the player for a round.
 The player has nothing to do but wait for the powder to wear off.
 - Dr Maybe ```m```

 Smart and cunning, he works in a locked room and has the rocket engine for the player to fly to the Moon.
 In order to retrieve the rocket engine, he needs to be defeated.
-In order to do that, the player has to kill one of the enemies to obtain the key and fight him.
+The player has to kill one of the enemies to obtain the key and fight him.
 Fortunately, Dr Maybe is all brains but no strength.
 1/2 of Grunt's damage == EZ KO.

 #### Ultimate boss
 - YugoMaxx ```y```